Hounfor/The-Big-Deal-Add-On/README.md

 # The Big Deal Add-On
-The Big Deal add-on for BattleTech Extended Tactics (aka BEX) is a pack of flashpoint campaigns similar to the vanilla Heavy Metal DLC, combined with a 'Mech pack.
+The Big Deal add-on for BattleTech Extended Tactics (aka BEXT) is a pack of flashpoint campaigns similar to the vanilla Heavy Metal DLC, combined with a 'Mech pack.
 Here's what awaits you:

 – Three flashpoint campaigns of varying difficulty levels, namely: